hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 ## Loading platform from the Heta format

 HetaSimulator loads modeling platform into `Platform` type object that is a container for all models simulation settings and experimental data.
 When you load a platform from Heta it includes only models converted from `concrete namespaces`.
-The condition storage is empty and will be populated manually or imported from tables.
+The scenario storage is empty and will be populated manually or imported from tables.

 ### Loading with internal compiler